berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 4: Outside of class

 - Complete [L0: ASCII-Art](https://docs.google.com/document/d/14j_z0Q-HcVHP9KLok0PGk6o7U3wKpC7BN_tygccKfK8).
 The final submission is due on Friday.
 - The next textbook reading is on object-oriented programming in C++ in the main textbook for the course.
 It is a bit longer than the readings in the transition book, and you may find it more conceptually challenging.
 Again, you will need to be logged in to Moodle to get credit for the reading.
-The reading is not yet done, but it will be on the latter part of Chapter 1 in the Runestone book **BC_cppds_S25** and is due Monday, January 20, 2025.
+The reading is not yet done, but it will be on the latter part of Chapter 1 in the Runestone book **BC_cppds_S25** and is due Wednesday, January 22, 2025.

 ## Day 3: January 13, 2025